josephlim0921/SYDE-535-Project/README.md

 </p>

 Using agent-based simulation, we model airline delay at Canada's three busiest airports (Montreal [YUL], Toronto [YYZ] and Vancouver[YVR).
-We examine the impacts of delay arising from 4 major sources
+We examine the impacts of delay arising from 5 major sources:
- Weather, Maintenance, Ground procedures, Congestion, and cascading delays.
-Our metric for quantifying delay was Cumulative Passenger-delay minutes across the 3 major airports, representing the Cumulative time lost due to the delays.
-We have two main agents, the airport agent and the airplane agent, each with specfic attributes and behaviours.
-For example, airplace agents record attributes such as  status, origin, destination, and behaviours such as identifying maintanance, "circle" at airport and simulation flight times.
+**Weather, Maintenance, Ground procedures, Congestion,** and **Cascading delays**.
+Our metric for quantifying delay was the Cumulative Passenger-delay minutes across the 3 major airports, representing the Cumulative time lost for passengers due to the delays.
+We have two main types of agents, the airport agent and the airplane agent, each of which has specfic attributes and behaviours.
+For example, airplace agents record **attributes** such as status, origin, destination, and **behaviours** such as identifying maintanance, "circling" at airport and simulated flight times.

  We look at 3 main scenarios and 5 ablations for the project:
-     1. **Baseline scenario**, which simulated current procedures
+     * The **1.
+Baseline scenario**, which simulates current procedures
-     2. **Operation Management Scenarios** :
+     * **2. Operation Management Scenarios**: which simulate scenarios which improve airport organization and  do not involve infrastructure investment
-         2.1    **Implementing Traffic management forecasting**:
+         *     **2.1 Implementing traffic management forecasting**: This helps forecast future demand in advance to plan staffing and equipment needs
-         2.2     **Ground Delay Program**:
+         *     **2.2 Ground Delay Program**: grounds planes at an origin airport when an adverse event occurs
-     3.  **Capital Investment Scenarios**:
+     *  **3. Capital Investment Scenarios**: which simulate scenarios where high levels ofinfrastructure investment/ugrades occur
-         * **Increasing bridging (gate) capacity at the airport**
+         * **3.1 Increasing bridging (gate) capacity at the airport**, this helps to incrase overall airport capacity
-         * **Expanding the runways and number of control operators**
+         * **3.2 Expanding the runways and number of control operators**, this is another way to uncrease airport capacity
-         * **Improving build quality of aircraft** :
+         * **3.3 Improving build quality of aircraft** : a hyptheical scenario where the reliability of planes improves, resulting in fewer maintanance needs

 # Images